Do you know an early-career researcher who deserves recognition for their contribution to the soft matter field?

 Now is your chance to put them forward for the accolade they deserve!

-Soft Matter is pleased to announce that nominations are now being accepted for its 2019 Lectureship award.
+Soft Matter is pleased to announce that nominations are now being accepted for the 2020 Soft Matter Lectureship award.
 This annual award was established in 2009 to honour an early-stage career scientist who has made a significant contribution to the soft matter field.

-The recipient of the award will be asked to present a lecture in 2019, where they will also be presented with the award.
+The recipient of the award will be asked to present a lecture at an international conference in 2020, where they will also be presented with the award.
 The Soft Matter Editorial Office will provide financial support to the recipient for travel and accommodation costs.

 The recipient will also be asked to contribute a lead article to the journal and will have their work showcased free of charge on the front cover of the issue in which their article is published.